-I-2: Rates, Billing and Claims (3 of 3)

-d.
-Billing Validation Process.
-Describe the process for validating provider billings to produce the claim for federal financial participation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were provided:

-The FMA verifies the participant's eligibility, the providers' and vendors' qualifications, and compares all claims submitted against the authorized Service and Support Plan (SSP) and individual budget.
-The services and goods must be identified in the Service and Support Plan, and the participant or his/her representative is responsible for verifying that services have been rendered by completing, signing and submitting documentation, including the timesheet, as applicable, to the FMA.

-The HSD/MAD MMIS pays the FMA after validating that the participant has waiver eligibility on the date of service and that the amount is within the participant's authorized SSP and budget.

-Post-payment audits are conducted by the HSD/MAD to determine whether the services, supports and goods for paid claims were included in the SSP and budget and were rendered in accordance with Medicaid and the FMA contract requirements.
-Any paid claims that cannot be validated through the post-payment audit, are recouped and removed from the claim for FFP.

-e.
-Billing and Claims Record Maintenance Requirement.
-Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.

-a.
-Method of payments -- MMIS (select one):

-Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
+pplicati on for 1915(c) HCBS Waiver: Draft NM.015.03.02 - Jul 01, 2023 Page 205 of 22 ppend ix I: Financial Accountability I-2: Rates, Billing and Claims (3 of 3) pa. wa ling Validation Process.
+Describe the process for validating provider billings to produce the claim for federal financia rticipation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual s eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's proved service plan; and, (c) the services were provided: su ide se the FMA verifies the participant's eligibility, the providers' and vendors' qualifications, and compares all claims be builted against the authorized Service and Support Plan (SSP) and individual budget.
+The services and goods must be centified in the Service and Support Plan, and the participant or his/her representative is responsible for verifying that revices have been rendered by completing, signing and submitting documentation, including the timesheet, as plicable, to the FMA. e HSD/MAD MMIS pays the FMA after validating that the participant has waiver eligibility on the date of service and at the amount is within the participant's authorized SSP and budget. cle re est-payment audits are conducted by the HSD/MAD to determine whether the services, supports and goods for paid nims were included in the SSP and budget and were rendered in accordance with Medicaid and the FMA contract quirements.
+Any paid claims that cannot be validated through the post-payment audit, are recouped and removed from a claim for FFP. (in ling and Claims Record Maintenance Requirement.
+Records documenting the audit trail of adjudicated claims cluding supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and oviders of waiver services for a minimum period of 3 years as required in 45 CFR §92.42. ppend ix I: Financial Accountability I-3: Payment (1 of 7) a.
+Me thod of payments MMIS (select one): Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
 Payments for some, but not all, waiver services are made through an approved MMIS.

-Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64:

-Payments for waiver services are not made through an approved MMIS.
+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are not made through an approved MMIS.
+Specific (a) the process by which payments are made and the entity that processes payments. (b) how and through